julianFBarbosa/calindra-backend/README.md

 _(-d is optional, if you want to run it detached from your terminal instance)_

-It will create the container applications, install dependencies and run your frontend, backend and database.
+It will create the container applications, install dependencies and run your dockerized application.

-After the installation, the frontend application will be avaliable at [http://localhost:3000](http://localhost:3000).
+After the installation, the frontend application will be avaliable at [http://localhost:3001](http://localhost:3001).